 Dr. Mike Ryan, head of the WHO Health Emergencies Programme, said that the “whole world

-needs to be alert” to fight the virus.
+needs to be alert” to fight this COVID-19 virus.

 Coronavirus is a particular problem for scientists and doctors because of its long incubation period.
 It can be up to 14 days before symptoms show in a patient and incubation overall can be up to two weeks meaning it can spread before you even know you are carrying it.

 The virus is understood to be mutating already and its effect has been compared with the Spanish flu in 1918 and the recent H1N1 outbreak which was one of the most devastating in modern history.
 Some professionals suggest it’s spread appears to be faster than Sars, and it’s no wonder when we consider that the world is faster paced and more technologically advanced today than it was nearly two decades ago.
 People can move much more freely thanks to better travel infrastructure and cheap flights meaning before Wuhan province even knew it had a problem, the virus was already on the move around the globe.